iheitlager/dotfiles/README.md

 - **bin/**: `bin/` will get added to your `$PATH` and anything in there will be made available everywhere.
 - **topic/aliases.sh**: Any file named `aliases.sh` is loaded by .bash_profile and available in your shell
+- **topic/completion.sh**: Any file named `completion.sh` is loaded by .bash_profile, is supposed to contain completion statements and is available in your shell
 - **topic/install.sh**: Any file named `install.sh` is executed when running `script\bootstrap`
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles